sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Test case name:
-verify meal with no name cannot be created
+Verify meal with no name cannot be created

 ## Related Issue: #355